Terms & Conditions & Privacy Notice for Paul Martin & Co

 Help us to Help You

 If you have any ideas about the way you feel your case should be dealt with, please say so.
-If you have any queries about the progress of your case, please ask the member of staff dealing with it to provide you in writing with the up to date position.
+If you have any queries about the progress of your case, please ask the member of staff dealing with it to provide you in writing with the up-to-date position.

 If there are any changes in your circumstances or if any event occurs relevant to your case which changes the position, please advise us of the same immediately.